April Challenge: 7 Spring Solutions for Your Money

 6. Update your W-4.
 This year you got a nice tax refund.
 That may seem like a good thing, but it actually means you’ve been overpaying Uncle Sam.
 We think you should pay yourself instead.

 Spring solution: Adjust your withholdings so you break even next year.
-Put the money to good use by paying extra on your credit card debt, investing for retirement, or saving for next year’s beach vacation.
+Put the money to good use by paying extra on any debt, investing for retirement, or saving for next year’s beach vacation.
 No more interest-free loans for the government.

 7. Automate your savings.
 When it comes to priorities, saving money can get lost in the shuffle of water bills, restaurant tabs and mortgage payments.
 Make your savings automatic with direct deposits at the beginning of each month.